bitfactory-software/anyxx/README.md

 The performance of **dynamic dispatch is on par with virtual functions**.

 The combination of static and dynamic dispatch enables
-- a hybrid usage of `std::variant` and **type erasure** to balance performance and coupling.
+- a hybrid usage of `std::variant` and **type erasure** balance performance and coupling.
-- c++0x like concept_maps for static and dynamic customization points and default behaviour.
+- C++0x-like concept maps for static and dynamic customization points and default behavior.

 ### Showcase 1: Basic *Any++* usage
 ```cpp